 Paint the clouds with the white gel coloring, then sprinkle each cloud with white sparkling sugar while the food coloring is still wet.

-For my pie pops, exactly 9 minutes in the oven was the perfect amount of time to cook the crust and set the color without dulling it.
+For our pie pops, exactly 9 minutes in the oven was the perfect amount of time to cook the crust and set the color without dulling it.
 Timing will vary with the size of your pop and wetness of your fillings, so peek at 'em frequently.

 Allow the pops to cool on the pan for about 10 minutes before moving them to a cooling rack or clean countertop.
 Wait until the pops are completely cool before arranging them in a stand or container.